The 401k Optimizer

-So during the registration process, users need to connect the Optimizer to their 401k account.
+During the registration process, users need to connect the Optimizer to their 401k account.
 They assumed that because they successfully connected to their 401k account that everything should be “working”.
-However, the only reason we connect to their 401k account is to pull in data such as their 401k balance.
-The Optimizer does not make changes to 401k accounts, it just provides recommendations.
+However, that connection only pulls in data, it does not rebalance for you.

-Based on what we learned we knew we needed to search for ways to make it easier for users to understand the rebalancing process and direct them towards it.
+Based on what we learned we knew we needed to clarify how the Optimizer works and direct users towards the rebalancing process.
 I started with the Recommendations tab seen in the image below.

 I noticed that there were numerous words used in the UI that all had a very similar meaning.
-Some were used interchangeably, and our research taught us that some users were unfamiliar with some of the financial terminology.
+Some were used interchangeably, and our research taught us that many users were unfamiliar with some of the financial terminology.
 “Options” was particularly confusing.
-We discussed limiting the vocabulary of words similar to “funds.”
+We discussed limiting the vocabulary of words similar to options, funds, ect.
 Those changes are reflected in the image below.

 We learned that most people are not familiar with what an SDBA is.
-The new banner below achieves three things, defines SDBA, encourages users to get started with a CTA, and improves the video display.
+The new banner below achieves three things.
+It defines SDBA, encourages users to get started with a CTA, and improves the video display.

 Prioritizing Information on the Dashboard

 The primary change leading this next design is that the center tab-based navigation has been removed.
-This simplifies the information architecture and allows us to give users the most vital information when they sign in without having to do any searching.
+This dramatically simplifies the information architecture and allows us to give users the most vital information when they sign in.
 Page titles have been clarified and consolidated in the sidebar.

 We have made the process of comparing your suggested funds and current funds simpler by placing them side by side.
 They are listed alphabetically and non-matching funds are highlighted red.

 In October of 2020 the company focus changed from The 401k Optimizer to a new product, The 401k Optimizer Guided Retirement.
 Guided Retirement is similar to the Optimizer except that it actually makes adjustments to user plans, not just advising.
-I built the marketing website and designed the admin dashboard seen below.
+Below are is marketing website and admin dashboard.